dinguschan-owo/Helios/README.md

 ## ***`How To Use`***

-1. clone this repo or just download the files, you know the drill.
+1. clone this repo, host on any site hoster (static or not), or just download the files. you know the drill.
 2. open `index.html` in your browser (broser in a browser haha).
 3. go crazy!